mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph.rst

       [2, 3, 4]

--  The assignment of subscripts for data types in third-party libraries is not currently supported.
+-  The assignment of subscripts for data types in third-party libraries is supported.

    The code example is as follows.